Three Cliffs Bay: Description

+Use in media

-In June 2006 the BBC Holidays at Home programme declared Three Cliffs Bay to be Britain's best beach.
+In June 2006 the BBC Holidays at Home programme declared Three Cliffs Bay to be the best beach in the United Kingdom.

-In a recent programme broadcast in the UK the view over Three Cliffs Bay was nominated for "Britain's Best View".
+In a similar programme broadcast on ITV the following year, the view over Three Cliffs Bay was nominated for "Britain's Best View".

-Three Cliffs Bay also appears in a music video entry for Red Hot Chili Peppers made by Swansea film company, Studio8.
-It was also used in the opening titles of the 80's TV sitcom Me and My Girl featuring Richard O'Sullivan and Joanne Ridley.
+Three Cliffs Bay appears in a music video for Red Hot Chili Peppers made by Swansea film company, Studio8.
+It was used in the opening titles of the 80's TV sitcom Me and My Girl featuring Richard O'Sullivan and Joanne Ridley.

-Three Cliffs Bay has also been used in Channel 4's Skins and was shown in an ITV advert: 'The Brighter Side'.
+Three Cliffs Bay has been used in Channel 4's Skins and was shown in an ITV advert: 'The Brighter Side'.